dnkent/academic-research/README.md

 # Academic Research

-My PhD research applied machine learning, causal inference, network analysis, and experimental methods to large-scale social science problems.
+My PhD research applied machine learning, causal inference, network analysis, and experimental methods to large-scale social science questions.
 Across these projects, I either developed novel statistical techniques or led the coding and analysis for applied work.

 Citations and links to code and ungated publications can be found below.